BernStrom/MultiplyPinely/README.md

 ## Trying it yourself

 Multiply Pinely  is written using Xcode 13.2 and Swift 5.0.
-To try it out, you can clone this project and build it immediately by opening `Multiply Pinely .xcodeproj`.
+To try it out, you can clone this project and build it immediately by opening `Multiply Pinely.xcodeproj`.

 As far as I know the app feature is complete, but there are likely to be errors all over the place at least to begin with – if you hit any problems, either building or running the app, please let me know.